 “I didn’t hear,” Steph said, nervously.
 She reached into her pocket to feel the little book, to make sure it was still there.
 It was confidence, patience, affirmation.
 She would make it through this.
 She had faith.

 “How do we stop this thing?”
-Peter yelled at the prisoner.
+Peter yelled at the man.
 “Hey!
 HEY!
 You!
 Are you listening to me?
 How do we stop this thing?”

-The prisoner ignored him.
+The man ignored him.
 The someone disappeared into an archway, below, into the tower.
 “He’s here.
 He’s finally here,” he muttered.

 Wrath.
-Peter flung his empty sidearm at the prisoner, as hard as he could, bouncing the heavy metal thing off his head.
+Peter flung his empty sidearm at the man, as hard as he could, bouncing the heavy metal thing off his head.
 The weapon hit the floor, loudly, clanging, and slid across the room.
-Like a marionette whose strings had been cut, the prisoner collapsed onto the hard stone floor.
+Like a marionette whose strings had been cut, the man collapsed onto the hard stone floor.

 “Peter!”
 Shouted Steph.

 “Not like I need it.
-I emptied six shots into that corpse and nothing,” Peter said, broken.
+I emptied six shots into that thing and nothing,” Peter said, broken.
 He walked over, picked up the weapon and jammed it back into its holster.

-The prisoner staggered back to his feet.
+The man from cell number six staggered back to his feet.
 Blood leaked from his head and dripped from his beard.
 “He’s… here.”

 “Footsteps,” Steph said.
 “I hear footsteps.”

 The three grew silent, listening, waiting.
-Someone was ascending the stone steps to the room at the top of the tower, the room Peter and Steph had claimed for their last stand.
+Someone, or something, was ascending the stone steps to the room at the top of the tower.

 There was an assertive knock at the door.

 Steph positioned herself behind Peter.
 Both pulled their knives.
-The prisoner smiled, excitedly.
+The man from cell number six smiled, excitedly.

-“I’ve waited so long for this,” the prisoner said, easing slowly to his knees.
+“I’ve waited so long for this,” the man said, easing slowly to his knees.

 The knocking turned to violent pounding.
 The wooden door flexed in protest.
 They could hear it popping and cracking and failing.
 The old metal lock struggled to keep its hold.